Current Recycled Water Users

 The North Richmond Water Reclamation Plant is EBMUD's first major project to produce recycled water for an industrial application.
 With a design capacity of 5.4 million gallons a day (mgd), it is one of the larger industrial cooling water reuse projects in the nation.
 In operation since 1996, the EBMUD facility receives secondary effluent from nearby West County Wastewater District, provides tertiary treatment, and sends the recycled water to three cooling towers located at Chevron's Richmond refinery.
-Chevron used about 3.2 mgd of recycled water in Chevron's cooling towers in Fiscal Year 2013 (FY13).
+Chevron used more than 3.6 mgd of recycled water in Chevron's cooling towers in 2013.

 With water from RARE and cooling tower use of recycled water, Chevron can meet about 7.5 million gallons per day of its total water needs with recycled water instead of using EBMUD's limited potable water.
-That means 7.5 mgd of drinking water can be made available for all EBMUD customers for other purposes -- an amount that meets the daily water needs of more than half the residents of the City of Richmond.
+That means 7.5 mgd of drinking water can be made available for all EBMUD customers for other purposes -- an amount that meets the daily indoor and outdoor water needs of more than 83,000 EBMUD residents.

 Richmond Country Club

 EBMUD first supplied recycled water from the West County Wastewater District for irrigation at the Richmond Country Club in 1984.
 The Richmond Country Club is supplied with recycled water only when available due to other demands on the secondary effluent from the West County Wastewater District.